hsluv/hsluv-haxe/README.md

 # HSLuv - Haxe implementation

 ## Usage
-Once imported, use the library by importing Hsluv.
+Once imported, use the library by importing HSLuv.
 Here's an example:

 ```haxe
 package;